hemanth-sunkireddy/hemanth-sunkireddy/README.md

 src="https://github.com/hemanth-sunkireddy/hemanth-sunkireddy/raw/main/Hi.gif" height="32" /></h1>

 ### 👨‍💻 About
 <p>I’m a third-year CSE undergraduate at IIIT Hyderabad, where I worked as part of a team of five to develop an Android app for the IIIT community (students, faculty, and staff) using React Native and FastAPI.
-We developed the app from scratch, and it is now live, serving more than 500 users.</p>
+We built the app from scratch, and it is now live on the <a href="https://play.google.com/store/apps/details?id=com.iiith.ims_app" target="_blank">Google Play Store</a>, serving more than 500 users.</p>

 <p>I’m part of the E-Cell Tech Team, where I develop and maintain websites for events such as E-Cell Megathon and Fail Events, and enhanced the main E-Cell site with a Jekyll theme.
 I also worked on the "Campus Works" project at IIIT Hyderabad using React.js.</p>